Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 People will lose coverage.
 We don't know how many until the CBO actually scores the bill sometime next week, but no doubt there will be people priced out of the marketplace.

 We know that individual costs will go up, which seems really contrary to what people are telling me they want.
 They want to pay less out of pocket.
-They’d like the pay less for their premiums.
+They'd like to pay less for their premiums.
 But nothing in this bill does that.

 It changes the Medicaid programs for every state in the country.
 And, Judy, as you know, I'm a former governor.
 I ran a Medicaid program.
 Medicaid has been a 52-year-old partnership for state and federal governments to take care of the most needy Americans, and then was expanded in the Affordable Care Act to cover low-income working adults.